mmilano/SidePanelCollapse/README.md

-# How to use
+# Building the demo
-open terminal
+Open terminal to the root of the project directory.

-npm install
+`npm install`

-gulp
+`gulp demo`

 # Sidepanel Collapse Durations